Skip to main content

 When to Speak to a Lawyer

 If you suspect that your loved one’s death might have been caused by another party’s negligence, it’s advisable to consult a wrongful death attorney as soon as possible.
 Legal professionals can provide guidance right from the beginning, helping you understand whether you have a viable case and what steps to take next.
 Generally, you should speak to a lawyer as soon as you become aware of the potential wrongful death situation, as evidence can deteriorate and statutes of limitations could affect your ability to file a claim.
-Contact a skilled New Brunswick wrongful death lawyer from the Law Firm of Law Firm of Edward Blinder, PLLC to receive the legal services and assistance you need now.
+Contact a skilled New Brunswick wrongful death lawyer from the Law Firm of Edward Blinder, PLLC to receive the legal services and assistance you need now.

 Filing A Wrongful Death Claim In New Jersey

 Losing a loved one due to someone else’s negligence or intentional act is a devastating experience, as a trusted New Brunswick, NJ wrongful death lawyer knows.
 In New Jersey, survivors can seek compensation for their loss through a wrongful death claim.
-If you believe you might have a valid wrongful death claim, contact the Law Firm of Law Firm of Edward Blinder, PLLC.
+If you believe you might have a valid wrongful death claim, contact the Law Firm of Edward Blinder, PLLC.

 1. Determine Eligibility: Before initiating a claim, ascertain who is legally eligible to file.
 In New Jersey, the decedent’s personal representative (executor or administrator of the estate) typically files the wrongful death claim.
 If the decedent did not have a will or named personal representative, the court can appoint one.
 Any damages awarded are distributed to the decedent’s heirs.